 BA (Hons) in History- First Class (University of Exeter)

-I am interested in how my research may be able to impact upon the practice of NGOs.
-I have worked as a researcher for Green Christian, an environmental movement, and, with Linda Woodhead, conducted an evaluation of Micah Challenge, an organisation that encourages churches to be involved with development advocacy.
+Alongside my PhD, I carried out research for two NGOs.
+I worked as a researcher for Green Christian, an environmental movement, and, with Linda Woodhead, conducted an evaluation of Micah Challenge, an organisation that encourages churches to be involved with development advocacy.